What You Must Know Before Giving Blood

 - Clean your arm with an antiseptic.
 Tell us if you have any skin allergies.

-- Use a new, sterile, disposable needle to collect your blood.
+- Use a sterile needle and tubing set to collect your blood.

 - Vaginal sex (contact between penis and vagina)